Mass Shooting Resources for Mayors and Other Civic Leaders

-When a mass shooting takes place, it falls on our nation’s mayors to respond.
-After researching six cities that responded to a mass shooting, UnitedOnGuns created resources to help local leaders prepare for, and respond to, a mass shooting.
+When a mass shooting takes place, it falls on our nation’s civic leaders to respond.
+UnitedOnGuns interviewed mayors, city managers, and other officials from eight cities that responded to a mass shooting to understand their role.
+(The case briefs for these cities are provided below.)
+Informed by the experience of these courageous leaders, we created non-partisan resources to help civic leaders prepare for, respond to, and help their communities recover from a mass shooting.

 Our Resources